random82/blog/_posts/2017-04-25-d3-histograms-in-typescript.md

 }
 ```

-So, I've decide to go with the third option and...
+So, I decided to go with the third option and...

 ```javascript
 var bins = d3.histogram()